allexBR/cheatsheets/hands-on/OpenVAS/README.md

 <br/>

 • Quick Verification:
-> To check if the feeds are finally "OK" and ready for use, you can list the available scan settings.
+> To check if the feeds are finally "OK" and ready for use, you can list the available scan settings:
 ```
 sudo -u gvm gvmd --get-scanners
 ```

-To see if the scan settings (Full and Fast, etc.) are already appearing:
+> To see if the scan settings (Full and Fast, etc.) are already appearing:
 ```
 sudo -u gvm gvmd --get-configs
 ```